 Of course this cursory treatment of the issue does not establish that an afterlife is impossible, especially since that possibility depends on answers to complicated philosophical questions about personal identity and the mind-body problem.
 But suffice it to say that explaining either the dualistic theory of life after death—where the soul separates from the body at death and lives forever—or the monist theory—where a new glorified body related to the earthly body lives on forever—is extraordinarily difficult.
 In the first case substance dualism must be defended, and in the second case the miraculous idea of the new body must be explained.
 Either way the philosophical task is enormous.
 Clearly the scientific winds are blowing against these ancient beliefs.

-Still when asked about what one thinks about an afterlife, a reasonable response is to reply that one is all for it–if it’s pleasant.
+Still when asked about what one thinks about an afterlife, a reasonable response is to reply that one is all for it—assuming it’s pleasant!
 If it turns out that when we die we really do move to a better neighborhood … great.
 Yet it is easy to see that this is very unlikely.